-&lt;sup>18 Re Mobile Steel (1977) 563 F. 2d 692
+Re Mobile Steel (1977) 563 F.2d 692.

-&lt;sup>19 See the article Transplanting Equitable Subordination: The New Free-Wheeling Equitable Discretion in Canadian Insolvency Law?
-By Professor Thomas Telfer [2001] 36 C.B.L.J.
-36. Among other things, Professor Telfer explores the idea that Canadian Courts may apply an "equitable subordination doctrine that departs from...American cases" (page 69)
+Telfer, Thomas, "Transplanting Equitable Subordination: The New Free-Wheeling Equitable Discretion in Canadian Insolvency Law?"
+[2001] 36 C.B.L.J.
+36. Among other things, Professor Telfer explores the idea that Canadian courts may apply an private receiverships and court-ordered interim receiverships pursuant to section 47.2 of the Bankruptcy and Insolvency Act of Canada.

-is still an opportunity to try to save the business.
+This chapter will focus mostly on situations where insolvency and restructuring professionals become involved with a company which has not yet become either formally bankrupt or subject to some kind of receivership.
+As such, there is still an opportunity to try to save the business.
 Of course, having said that, one of the main challenges is to be aware of the corporate governance issues and the responsibility of directors to creditors in the course of such an effort.

-In that regard, perhaps Harold (Hap) Stephen addressed the issue of whether directors "need" to keep the interests of creditors in mind most succinctly in his article entitled Directors' Liabilities and Responsibilities in a Restructuring when he said:
+In that regard, perhaps Harold (Hap) Stephen addressed the issue of whether directors "need" to keep the interests of creditors in mind most succinctly in his article entitled "Directors' Liabilities and Responsibilities in a Restructuring", when he said:

-The legal debate as to directors' responsibilities to ... creditors is somewhat academic when a company becomes insolvent.
-A financial restructuring usually won't be successful unless the directors assume some degree of ... obligation to all of the stakeholders.
+"The legal debate as to directors' responsibilities to . . . creditors is somewhat academic when a company becomes insolvent.
+A financial restructuring usually won't be successful unless the directors assume some degree of . . . obligation to all of the stakeholders."